Lingmoor Fell: Summit

 The summit of the fell is crossed by a high dry stone wall, which in fact traverses the entire spine of the fell, starting at the eastern foot and terminating abruptly at the crags below Side Pike in the west before re-commencing on the plateau.
-The wall affectionately known locally as "The Great Wall of Lingmoor".
+The wall is affectionately known locally as "The Great Wall of Lingmoor".
 Lingmoor Fell, Langdale Pikes, and all of the high fells around the head of Great Langdale can be viewed from the summit, as can Coniston Fells to the south-west.